Archdiocese of Denver: 1941 to 1986

 On November 15, 1941, Pope Pius XII elevated the Diocese of Denver to the Archdiocese of Denver.
 At the same time, he took territory from the Diocese of Denver to erect the new Diocese of Pueblo.
 The pope named Vehr as the first archbishop of Denver.
 Under the slogan of "Every Catholic Child in a Catholic School," Vehr began a fundraising campaign to raise $3.5 million to acquire new school sites and make additions to existing ones.

+In 1947, St. Bernadette Parish was established in Lakewood, the first in that city.
+The first parish in Aurora, St. Pius, was erected in 1954.

 In 1965, Vehr launched the Archdiocesan Development Program to accommodate Colorado's Catholic population, which had tripled in size since his arrival in 1931.
 He also erected 43 new parishes and expanded St. Thomas Seminary, which reached its peak enrollment of 274 seminarians during Vehr's tenure.

 When Vehr retired in 1967, Pope Paul VI appointed Bishop James Casey of Lincoln as the second archbishop of Denver.
 Soon after arriving in Denver, he earmarked $1 million in archdiocesan funds on efforts to help the poor.
 Among these efforts was the Samaritan House Homeless Shelter.
 He created the archdiocesan Office of Hispanic Concerns in 1968, later raising it to the vicariate level in 1981.

 In 1972, Casey moved out of the episcopal mansion in Cheesman Park and into a penthouse at the Park Lane Apartments in Washington Park.
 He gave greater power to laity and nuns, and was forced to close or consolidate several Catholic schools.
 He joined the Colorado Council of Churches, and allowed Catholics to participate in the crusades of the evangelist Billy Graham.
 During his 19-year-long tenure, Casey dedicated 24 parishes.
 He also increased the number of priests from 327 to 356, and the number of Catholics in the archdiocese rose from 261,844 to 330,270.
 In 1983, Pope John Paul II erected the Diocese of Colorado Springs, taking territory from the archdiocese.
 Casey died in 1986.